zimmski/tavor/doc/complete-example.md

 Which results in the output `0`, meaning that the test has passed.

-`go run` does compile the whole executor with each execution.
-This is very slow.
-It is therefore advisable to compile the executor with the following command to the current folder.
+`go run` does compile the whole executor for every execution.
+This is very slow and it is therefore advisable to compile the executor with the following command to the current folder.

 ```bash
 go build executor.go